Bill Greason

 William Henry Greason (born September 3, 1924) is an American former professional baseball pitcher who years later became a Baptist minister in Birmingham, Alabama.
 Greason played for the Birmingham Black Barons in the Negro leagues from 1948 to 1951 and for the St. Louis Cardinals of the National League in 1954.

+Greason is the last living player who played in the Negro Major Leagues.

 Early life

-Greason was born in Atlanta, where, as he told a 2020 interviewer, "I grew up across the street from Martin Luther King Jr." Greason enlisted in the United States Marine Corps during World War II — one of the first black Marines — and did his basic training at Montford Point.
+Greason was born in Atlanta, where, as he told a 2020 interviewer, "I grew up across the street from Martin Luther King Jr." Greason enlisted in the United States Marine Corps during World War II—one of the first black Marines—and completed his basic training at Montford Point.
 He embarked with the 66th Supply Platoon, an all-black unit, for the Pacific Theater of Operations and took part in the Battle of Iwo Jima.

 Negro league career

 Greason was a 5 ft 10 in, 170 lb right-handed pitcher.
 After the war, he played professional baseball in the Negro leagues for the minor league Nashville Black Vols and Asheville Blues, and the major league Birmingham Black Barons, where he was a teammate of Willie Mays.
 According to Baseball Reference, Greason posted a 3–2 record in eight games pitched for the 1948 Black Barons, with four complete games, one shutout and one save, with an earned run average of 4.44.
 That season, in the last-ever Negro League World Series, he defeated the soon-to-be champion Homestead Grays to claim Birmingham's lone victory in the five-game series.

-In 1950 and 1951, Greason also played for the Charros de Jalisco of the independent (outside "Organized Baseball"), racially integrated Mexican League.
+In 1950 and 1951, Greason also played for the Charros de Jalisco of the independent, racially integrated Mexican League.